 - Tad Lo, we spent 2 nights there because we did not really want to go for the big loop (yes there are 2 versions of the loop and we did a few 200km).
 It is a very nice place for hiking.

 Back to Pakse around noon, we took a tuktuk and we get to the the 12km South Bus Station and take a Songthaew for Nakasong, we will get there at sunset (8km in 144h, # 5km / h average) to take a small boat and cross the Mekong to reach Dondet.

 Dondet - The 4000 Islands

-In Dondet, the last leg of our Laotian adventure, no bus, no car, just few scooters, just bicycles and pedestrians on the island.
-We were really happy!
+In Dondet, the last leg of our Laotian adventure, no bus, no car, little scooter, just bicycles and pedestrians.
+As much to say to you that one was happy!
 The atmosphere is so peaceful and relaxing!
-We had planned to spend 3 days there and we ended up extending for one more day.
-We did not do much except renting bicycles and visiting the Li Phi waterfalls on the Mekong River on the nearby island of Don Khone easily accessible via a historic bridge built by the French during colonization.
-These bike rides on the island were just pure happiness despite the heat: almost 40 degrees!
+We had planned to spend 3 days there and in the end we extended a day.
+We did not do much except rent bicycles and visit the Li Phi waterfalls on the Mekong River on the nearby island of Don Khone easily accessible via a historic bridge built by the French during colonization.
+These small bike rides on the island were just pure happiness despite the sweltering heat: almost 40 degrees!

 We really took the time to rest and get ready for Cambodia!

 - The calm of the country compared to all its neighbors (only 6 million inhabitants) and the ease to travel there.

 - The Thakhek loop with its grandiose landscapes and the visit of Kong Lor Cave!

 - The chaotic and long time for transportation as well as the quality of the roads.
 We tried everything night bus, VIP bus, mini bus, songthaew, scooters, you will never exceed # 44km / h average